Nell Gwyn (1934 film): Production

-Herbert Wilcox had enjoyed a big success with the Nell Gwynn story in 1926 with Dorothy Gish and decided to remake it with Anna Neagle (who would become his wife in 1943).
+Wilcox had enjoyed a big success with the Nell Gwynn story in 1926 with Dorothy Gish and decided to remake it with Anna Neagle.
 Part of the finance was raised by United Artists.
 The film encountered censorship difficulties in the US, insisting on the deletion of some scenes and addition of others, including a marriage between James and Nell, and an ending where Nell winds up in the gutter.

 Reception

-The film flopped in the US but was a big success in the rest of the world.
-According to Film Weekly it was the third most popular film in Britain in 1935.
+According to Wilcox, the film flopped in the US but was a big success in the rest of the world.
+Film Weekly reported it was the third most popular film in Britain in 1935.

-Critical reception

-The New York Times wrote, "Sir Cedric Hardwicke's superb portrait of a monarch who combined dignity and a love of pleasure sets the tone for the entire film, its easy graciousness and its pungent humours.
-Anna Neagle gives us a gay and sprightly Nell, seasoning the part with wantonness and edging it with vulgarity.
-These two, with Herbert Wilcox's fetching production at their back, set a gallant age in motion on the screen...
-All of the English players wear their laces and plumes with that true nonchalance which is one of their special gifts to the cinema.
-This "Nell Gwyn" is a costumed comedy of grace and wit"; and Graham Greene wrote, "I have seen few things more attractive than Miss Neagle in breeches."
+Kine Weekly wrote: "Although the treatment is fashioned mainly in the successful 'Henry VIII' tradition, the picture relies more upon broadness than subtlety for its appeal.
+The dialogue contains a good deal of cockney English and this tends to jar rather, in spite of the otherwise excellent atmosphere.
+It is perhaps justified, for its crisp repartee will wring laughter from the masses."

+The Daily Film Renter wrote: "Anna Neagle gives vigorous portrayal in title role, Sir Cedric Hardwicke making an excellent Charles II.
+Definitely very good popular entertainment, and likely to do big box-office business.
+Although this film opens with the initial meeting of King Charles and Mistress Nell, and concludes with the passing of the Merry Monarch, it gives no more than a cursory survey of the intervening period.
+Rather does the action concentrate on the high-spirited vulgarities of the orange girl who became a power behind the throne, via the stage of Old Drury."

+Graham Greene wrote, "I have seen few things more attractive than Miss Neagle in breeches."